 * AndYouThoughtItWouldFail: CBS initially responded to Lucille Ball's insistence that Desi Arnaz play the husband in her TV show by saying they weren't sure if audiences could believe that a celebrity like Lucy was married to an obscure Cuban bandleader.
 In response, Lucy and Desi gave a vaudeville tour across the country.
 The tour became a success, proving to the networks that a TV show of the duo would be huge.

 * BrokenBase: CBS aired colorized versions of the ChristmasEpisode and "Lucy's Italian Movie" in December 2013.
 This didn't mark the first attempt to colorize ''I Love Lucy'', but it did prove divisive among viewers: Some liked the fact that the picture looked more natural than that of an early-'90s colorized print of the Christmas episode, and felt the color added to the humor.
 Others disliked the fact that the picture still looked less natural than the original monochromatic versions, and couldn't stand the mere thought of altering the picture in so drastic a fashion.
+There was also the fact that only the FramingDevice of the special was colorized and not the flashback footage that makes up most of the special.

 * CrowningMomentOfAwesome: Lucy once did the MirrorRoutine... '''with [[DuckSoup HARPO]] [[MarxBrothers MARX]]!!!''' [[http://www.youtube.com/watch?v=4iNLlYOgFZ4 Here.]]
 Followed shortly by a second [=CMoA=]: Harpo plays "Take Me Out To The Ballgame" on the harp. [[http://www.youtube.com/watch?v=H16vDiX_PCo Gotta see it to believe it]].